|So you want to buy a Busker Organ?

 or paper music, and is so compact that many hours of music could be stored

-in the size of a match box.
-The only real disadvantage of microchip music
+on a small memory card.
+The only real disadvantage of microchip music is

-is that it is 'invisible' both to the grinder and the onlooker.
-There is
+that it is 'invisible' both to the grinder and the onlooker.
+There is no

-no way of watching the music as it goes through the organ.
-It is important
+way of watching the music as it goes through the organ.
+Consequently, many

 Before buying an organ, you should always check the availability of